Fanny Adams (band): History

-However Fanny Adams had disbanded ahead of the album due to "ill-advised boasts of their imminent success... internal dissent and high audience expectations" and had followed a fire at a Sydney discotheque, Caesar's Palace, which destroyed the band's equipment.
+However Fanny Adams had disbanded ahead of the album due to "ill-advised boasts of their imminent success... internal dissent and high audience expectations".
+It had also followed a fire at a Sydney discotheque, Caesar's Palace, which destroyed the band's equipment.
 According to McFarlane, "The story of Fanny Adams encapsulates one of the great disasters of Australian rock music.
 What sounded like a brilliant idea in theory turned out to be an ill-fated and short-lived affair for all concerned."
 Parkinson left to form another line-up of In Focus in February 1971.
-He is cited by Nichols regarding Fanny Adams: "we got into the studio and the truth came out.
-In my opinion Vince just couldn't play.
+Parkinson is cited by Nichols regarding Fanny Adams: "we got into the studio and the truth came out.
+In my opinion [Melouney] just couldn't play.
 Personal hang-ups...
-It was all done for Vince's production company...
+It was all done for [Melouney]'s production company...
 There was no musical freedom.
 Bad vibes all the way along."
 Melouney disputed Parkinson's assertions about his playing but felt the album was "really shithouse".

-He was a member of a succession of groups during the 1970s.
+Melouney was a member of a succession of groups during the 1970s: the Cleves, Rockwell T James and the Rhythm Aces, and John Paul Young's Allstars.
 In July 1971 both Dick and Toi worked for Lobby Loyde and all three were members of a reformed Wild Cherries.
+In March 2023 Gil Mathews of Aztec Music issued an eleven-track remastered version of Fanny Adams (with four bonus tracks) on CD.
+By that time all the band's members, except Melouney, had died.